Relex12/Wikipedia-Translate-Crawler/README.md

 At first, the script is checking for Internet connection, the options and the existence of both source and translated pages (i.e the page you give as an argument and it's translated version) and then create a workspace with the name of the source page.

-* Step one is downloading all pages that might be necessary, two subdirectories will be created for both the source and target languages, and will be removed at the end of the script
+* Step one is downloading all pages that might be necessary, two subdirectories will be created for both the source and target languages, and will be removed at the end of the script.
 * Step two is processing pages, that means each page is cropped to get only its content.
 * Step three is gathering data, which consist of computing and comparing a score for each couple of source and translated pages.

 The output is written in a sorted CSV file, where the first column is the score of page's translation, then the name of the source page, the URL of the translated page, and additional information about quality tags of the translated page.

-This CSV file is also written to stdout with fancy colors depending on the score ratio and quality tags of the translated page.
+This CSV file is also written to stdout with fancy colors depending on the score and quality tags of the translated page.

 The score is calculated according to this pseudo-code: